-The dog days of summer are going to hit in a matter of weeks, which means you’ll need a reliable source of air conditioning for you and your pup.
+The dog days of summer are going to hit in a matter of weeks, which means you’ll need a reliable source of air conditioning for you and your furry friend.

 Don’t let Fido grow restless being stuck indoors all day, take him outside for some aquatic fun! #FrayLife recommends these nearby zoomie-inducing ‘water parks’ your pup (and its human) will love to cool off at.